Pet Loss Support

 Join a pet loss support group

 Online or local groups in your city might help you find grief resources and a sense of belonging during your healing process.
-Online groups may have message boards on their site to help you connect with others.
+Online pet loss groups may have message boards on their site to help you connect with others.
 They might also connect you with a professional licensed in grief counseling who can help you cope with feeling sad if it impacts your daily routine.

 Do an activity in your pet's memory

 It may be helpful to try an activity or create an item in your pet’s memory.
-Arranging a home burial, planting a tree for them, or creating a photo album or scrapbook could be a powerful way to celebrate the loss of a beloved pet and keep their memory alive.
+Arranging a home burial, planting a tree for them, or creating a photo album or scrapbook could be a powerful way to celebrate the loss of a beloved pet and keep your pet's memory alive.
 If they enjoyed a particular food, toy, or place, consider incorporating it into your memorial service to further express your love for them.

 Your children and other pets may also experience grief upon realizing their furry companion is no longer around.
 If you have children and surviving pets relying on you for care, you may want to offer them extra attention as you go through the healing process together.
 Your surviving pets may also want to comfort you during this time.
 Spend time with them to feel loved and remember you are not alone.
 Eventually, you may choose to adopt a new pet.
 Although a new pet can never replace the one you lost, it may give you something to care for.
-In times of loss, coping by experiencing love for a new pet can be helpful.
+In times of loss, coping by experiencing love for a new pet can be helpful and supportive for some.

 Helping children cope with the loss of a pet

-It may feel tempting to tell your child that their pet has run away or has a new home.
+It may seem tempting to tell your child that their pet has run away or has a new home.
 While this may be a temporary fix, your child could experience difficulties.
 They may spend weeks, months, or years hoping for and expecting the pet to return.
-Furthermore, if the truth is discovered, the child may feel angry and betrayed on top of the grief they could have initially felt if they were told the truth.
+Furthermore, if the truth is discovered, the child may feel angry and betrayed on top of the grief they could have initially processed if they were told the truth.

 Support your child by being honest, open, and communicative.
 Grieve together and allow your child to participate in the pet's memorial.
-They might want to write a letter, leave a treat, or talk about their fun memories with their dog.
+They might want to write a letter, leave a treat, or talk about their fun memories with their beloved animal.
 These can all be healthy ways to handle grief.
 You could also look for children’s support groups in your area or through online websites if you think they may be beneficial for your child.

 Helping a senior cope with the loss of a pet